JorgeCastilloPrz/ArrowAndroidSamples/README.md

 Kotlin playground to investigate some functional progamming approaches for architecture of Android apps.

-# How to import it to Android Studio / IntellIJ
+# How to import it

 The library being used here to fetch super heroes is the [MarvelApiClientAndroid](https://github.com/Karumi/MarvelApiClientAndroid) from [Karumi](https://github.com/Karumi).
 Since it's targeting the real [Marvel API](https://developer.marvel.com/),